 Free Car Accident Consultation

-Call the Law Offices Of Ronald J. Resmini at (401) 751-8855 today to arrange a free consultation.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. at (401) 751-8855 today to arrange a free consultation.
 Tell us about the accident and your injuries, and we’ll explain the legal process and answer all of your questions.
 We accept personal injury cases on a contingency agreement, so you will never receive a bill for legal fees or expenses unless we win money for you.
 Call now, because if you wait, you could miss a filing deadline and lose your right to make your claim.